Why are digital assets a good investment right now?

 Will Facebook Libra dominate all cryptocurrencies?

-No, Libra has definitely a disruptive potential, but its features are limiting its use cases.
+No, Libra definitely does have disruptive potential, but its features are limiting its use cases.
 Libra is primarily targeting peer to peer value transfer for unbanked people in Africa and Asia.
-It lacks important features such as privacy, transparent governance, decentralization, and others.
+It lacks important features such as privacy, transparent governance, decentralization and others.

 Why are digital assets not correlated with traditional assets?

-Value of non-collateralized digital assets (such as Bitcoin) is driven by their usage and speculation.
-The connection to the traditional world is very weak, and therefore, the correlation with the traditional world is low.
-Such digital assets are not managed by a central authority and thus are purely driven by market movement.
+Value of non-collateralized digital assets (such as Bitcoin) is driven by a) their usage and b) speculation.
+The connection to the traditional world is very weak.
+Therefore, the correlation with the traditional world is low.
+Such digital assets are not managed by a central authority and are thus purely driven by market movement.

 Should I wait for the space to become more mature before investing?